Planning and Development Applications and Inquiries

 The following is an update regarding the business operations of the Planning & Development Services Department considering the COVID-19 pandemic restrictions.

-These meetings are being conducted virtually due to the COVID-19 Pandemic.
-All regular MPC and S/DAB Meetings will be held virtually using Microsoft Teams.
+These meetings are now being conducted in-person at the MD of Bighorn Office (Council Chamber) .
+All regular MPC and SDAB Meetings will be held in-person and streamed live on the MD of Bighorn YouTube Channel.
 Members of the Public are invited to watch the Live Stream of these meetings on the MD of Bighorn YouTube Channel.

-Participation at the virtual Municipal Planning Commission (MPC) meeting is open to the public via telephone and video conferencing.
-The MPC will hear from staff, the applicant and then those person(s) claiming to be affected by a proposal(s).
+Participation at the regular MPC meeting is open to the public registration is not required to attend the meeting.
+The MPC will hear from staff, the applicant and those person(s) claiming to be affected by a proposal(s).
 For more information, please contact the Planning & Development Services department.

-Participation for appeal hearings, please contact the Executive Assistant, Leslie Rea (email@example.com)
+For participation for appeal hearings, please contact Leslie Rea, Executive Assistant (firstname.lastname@example.org)

-Note: regular MPC Meetings are held every 3rd Wednesday of each month, and S/DAB Meetings are advertised.
-Please use the Notify Me option for when Agenda's are posted for meetings on the MD website.
+Note: regular MPC Meetings are held every 3rd Wednesday of each month, and SDAB Meetings are held as advertised.
+Please use the Notify Me option for when Agenda's are posted for meetings on the M.D. website.

-UPDATED - Nov.
-1, 2020: Below is a list of small process changes we’ve had to implement based on current working conditions:
+Below is a list of small process changes we’ve had to implement based on current working conditions as of January 12, 2021:

-- Documents for Land Titles: The Administration and Planning staff are in the office, please contact Planning Staff to coordinate any documents that are required to be sent to Land Titles.
+- Documents for Land Titles: Please contact Planning Staff to coordinate any documents that are required to be sent to Land Titles.
 Note that there may be some delays with regard to the Land Titles process, and we request your patience.

-- Payment methods: By credit card via the M.D.’s website or by mailing a cheque to the M.D. office.
+- Payment methods: By credit card via OptionPay on the MD's website or by mailing a cheque to the M.D. office.

 Please refer back to this page for future updates on information regarding the M.D.’s Planning & Development Services Department.
 We are committed to providing the best possible service as we also ensure the health and safety of the public and our team members.